Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Introduction

 \section{Introduction}

-Smooth, simply connected, closed, orientable 5-manfiolds are well-understood.
+Smooth, simply connected, closed, orientable 5-manifolds are well-understood.
 In fact, the classification of these objects was started by Smale \cite{Smale:1962} and completed by Barden \cite{Barden:1965} in the 1960s (see also Zhubr \cite{Zhubr:2001} for another perspective).
 Later, St{\"o}cker \cite{Stocker:1982} would extend this to a classification of simply connected, 5-dimensional Poincar\'e duality complexes up to oriented homotopy type.

 Comparatively little is known about non-simply connected 5-manifolds.
-Since every finitely-presentable group appears as the fundamental group of a smooth, closed, orientable 5-manifold \cite{ACampoKotschick:1994}, such manifolds are unclassifiable.
+Since every finitely-presentable group appears as the fundamental group of a smooth, closed, orientable~5-manifold \cite{ACampoKotschick:1994}, such manifolds are unclassifiable.
 Even the homotopy types of these manifolds are not well-understood.

 However, results for non-simply connected 5-manifolds are starting to appear in the literature.
-These include the recent papers by Hambleton and Su \cite{HambletonSu:2013}, where certain 5-manifolds $M$ with $\pi_1(M)=\mathbb{Z}/2$ are classified, and by Kreck and Su \cite{KreckSu:2017}, where certain 5-manifolds with free fundamental groups are considered.
+These include the recent papers by Hambleton and Su \cite{HambletonSu:2013}, where certain 5-manifolds~$M$ with $\pi_1(M)=\mathbb{Z}/2$ are classified, and by Kreck and Su \cite{KreckSu:2017}, where certain~5-manifolds with free fundamental groups are considered.
 Despite this, there seems to be very little in the literature relating to non-simply connected Poincar\'e duality complexes in dimension 5.

-In this paper we study the suspension splitting problem for connected, orientable, 5-dimensional Poincar\'{e} duality complexes $X$ for which $H_1(X)$ is torsion free.
+In this paper we study the suspension splitting problem for connected, orientable, 5-dimensional Poincar\'{e} duality complexes $X$ for which $H_1(X;\Z)$ is torsion-free.
 The homology groups of such a space are given by

 where $T=\bigoplus^{\ell}_{i=1}\Z/t_i\Z$ is a torsion group.
 We assume each $t_i=p_i^{r_i}$ for some prime $p_i$.
 Let

 be the collection containing all $t_i$'s, where repeated $t_i$'s are allowed.